Fort Collins Police Target Cruisers Vandalizing Property, Rolling Coal

 Bendzsa did not chase the driver, instead turning off his lights and sirens in hope of preventing innocent bystanders from being injured.

-In just two nights of the operation, 42 tickets were issued and 19 warnings were handed out.MORE NEWS: Former President Trump Claims He 'Single-Handedly' Made Decision To Move Space Command Out Of Colorado
+In just two nights of the operation, 42 tickets were issued and 19 warnings were handed out.MORE NEWS: Truck Leaks Diesel Fuel After Hitting Fire Hydrant In Cherry Hills Village Neighborhood

 Fort Collins police said they wanted to help the drivers find a safe and welcome place to hang out on weekends, but said the heart of the city isn’t the place.